Integrating the Chatbot

 - ept AI Credentials: Your ept AI application credentials:

-for your registered domain- Access to the ept AI API
+client_idfor your registered domain- Access to the ept AI API

 - Backend Infrastructure: A place to run server code (server, serverless function, etc.)